frontendpatterns/frontendpatterns.dev/src/content/patterns/composition-over-inheritance.md

 ## Solution

 Build complex components by combining simpler ones rather than using class hierarchies.
-For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.
+For example, keep a `UserCard` component focused on presentation while a data fetching layer fetches and normalizes its data.